-Environment
+Economic Environment Social

-1. 307: Environmental Compliance
+201: Economic Performance 307: Environmental Compliance 401: Employment

-Social

-- 1. 401: Employment

-- 2. 403: Occupational Health and Safety
+203: Indirect Economic Impact 403: Occupational Health and Safety

-- 3. 404: Training and Education
+205: Anti-corruption 404: Training and Education

-- 4. 417: Marketing and Labelling
+417: Marketing and Labelling

-- 5. 418: Customer Privacy
+418: Customer Privacy

-- 6. 419: Socioeconomic Compliance
+419: Socioeconomic Compliance

-As this is the first Sustainability Statement for the Group, the preceding targets and KPIs will be listed in the future report, where description of the significant impacts will be illustrated.
-Due to this being the first reporting effort, this report contains description of the processes involved such as due diligence, and potential identification of impacts to operations corresponding to the Management Discussion and Analysis.
-(Pages 20 to 23 in this Annual Report)
+The targets and KPIs will be listed in the future report, where description of the significant impacts will be illustrated.
+This report only contains description of the processes involved such as due diligence, and potential identification of impacts to operations corresponding to the Management Disclosure and Analysis.
+(Pages 15 to 19 in this Annual Report)